../

 }

-There is something very strange: Arch Linux includes the man page for tree.h (visible by running man 3 tree), but the header file itself cannot be found.
+There is a very strange thing: Arch Linux has the man documentation for `tree.h`, which you can see by executing `man 3 tree`, but the header file itself cannot be found.

-This article only covers Red-Black trees, but Splay trees are actually quite similar, so I won’t repeat the details here.
-You can refer directly to the documentation.
+This article only covers red-black trees, but splay trees are actually quite similar, so I won't go into detail.
+You can directly check the #link("https://www.freebsd.org/cgi/man.cgi?query=tree&sektion=3&format=html")[documentation].